Partygate: Up to 19 January

 On 11 January, the Metropolitan Police said it was in contact with the government over "widespread reporting relating to alleged breaches" of COVID rules.
 There was additional reporting of a party in Downing Street on 18 December, with Reynolds said to have been present.
-Shaun Bailey resigned as chair of a second London Assembly committee, the economy committee, in addition to his resignation from a police and crime committee in December.
+Shaun Bailey resigned as chair of a second London Assembly committee, the economy committee, in addition to his resignation from the police and crime committee in December.
 Opposition party leaders Ed Davey and Nicola Sturgeon called on Johnson to resign.
 Tory donor, John Caudwell told Boris Johnson to, "sort it out or step aside", Caudwell added, "Each one of these new revelations gives greater force to the accusation that areas of the government think it's 'one rule for them, one rule for the rest of us'."

 On 12 January, Johnson, speaking at PMQs in the House of Commons, said that he had attended the gathering and apologised for doing so.
 He said that he was present for about 25 minutes and that he thought it was an allowed work meeting.
-He said, "I should have recognised that even if it (the gathering) could be said technically to fall within the guidance, there would be millions and millions of people who simply would not see it that way".
+He said: "I should have recognised that even if it (the gathering) could be said technically to fall within the guidance, there would be millions and millions of people who simply would not see it that way".
 In response, the leader of the opposition, Keir Starmer, asked if Johnson would now "do the decent thing and resign".
 Other MPs also called on Johnson to resign, including Scottish Conservatives leader Douglas Ross.
 On 13 January 2022, 27 of the 31 Conservative Scottish MSPs came out publicly against Johnson.
 Articles in New Statesman and The Guardian, among others, criticised the wording of Johnson's apology for being insufficient.

 On 13 January, it was reported that two separate parties were held in 10 Downing Street on 16 April 2021.
 These were leaving events for James Slack, Johnson's director of communications, and a photographer.
 The date was the eve of the funeral of Prince Philip, Duke of Edinburgh, when the UK was observing a period of national mourning, and England was in step two of its lockdown roadmap, with indoor mixing banned.
 Johnson was out of London at the time.
 The photographer's party reportedly involved loud music, a DJ and a staff member sent to the Co-op store on the Strand to fill a suitcase with bottles of wine.
 The next day, Slack and Downing Street confirmed there was an event, with Slack apologising for what happened.
 Number 10 apologised to Queen Elizabeth II for the two parties.